aomra015/curri/README.md

 ## To do

 ### Front-end View
-- success criteria pop-over style needs to be fixed
+- Success criteria pop-over style needs to be fixed
-- give students an indication that their rating was saved to database.
+- Give students an indication that their rating was saved to the database.
 Maybe a "Last Rating at: <time>" somewhere on the page.
-- when on a track, the side menu should indicate current track (prehaps with a colour or icon)
+- When on a track, the side menu should indicate current track (prehaps with a colour or icon)
 - Give information about who is logged in (maybe in top right corner)
 - Hide teacher interface from students by using the new 'teacher?' method.